SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/opc-ua.md

 Next, establish a connection between the gateway and the OPC UA server.

-1. In the OPC UA server tab of the respective gateway, click Add server.
+1. In the **OPC UA server** tab of the respective gateway, click **Add server**. <br>
 ![Add new server](/guides/images/users-guide/opcua/opcua-new-server.png)
 2. Use the **Server connection** toggle, to enable or disable the server connection.
 3. Enter the **Server URL** which is used to establish a connection between the server and the gateway.
 4. Enter the **Timeout value** in seconds.
 The timeout value is calculated for each request.
 If the timeout value is exceeded the request will be unsuccessful.
 5. Enter the **Status check interval** in seconds.
 The platform constantly checks whether there is incoming data.
 If the status check interval value is exceeded an alarm is created.
 The status check interval value has to be greater than the monitoring value of the gateway.
-6. Select the security mode and security policy depending on the server configuration.
+6. Select the **Security mode** and **Security policy** depending on the server configuration.
 For more info, see the [section below](#security-modes).
-7. Select the desired authentication method.
+7. Select the desired uthentication method.
 For more info, see the [section below](#authentication).
 8. Click **Save**.

-> **Info:** Once a connection is established, the servers will be located in the Child devices tab.
+> **Info:** Once a connection is established, the servers will be located in the **Child devices** tab.
 In there, the servers will contain additional data such as access to the address space.

 #### <a name="security-modes"></a> Security modes

 The security mode settings tell the gateway how it should secure the connection between itself and the OPC UA server.
-When a mode other than **NONE** is selected, the gateway will auto-generate a self-signed application instance certificate and will use it to connect to the server.
+When a mode other than NONE is selected, the gateway will auto-generate a self-signed application instance certificate and will use it to connect to the server.
 Possible security mode options are:

 - NONE
 - BASIC128RSA15_SIGN
 - BASIC128RSA15_SIGN_ENCRYPT